Alocasia zebrina (Zebra Elephant Ear) Indoor Care, Propagation, Problems & Solutions

 Light Requirements

-Alocasia zebrina grows best under bright, indirect light.
+Alocasia zebrina grows best in bright indirect light (dappled light).
 Keep it away from direct sunlight as it can lead to brown sunscorch marks on the leaves.

-Too little light will signal dormancy to the Zebra Elephant Ear Plant which may cause the leaves to start dying in readiness for dormancy.
+Too little light will signal dormancy which may cause the leaves to start dying in readiness for dormancy.
+If the natural lighting is not adequate, you may instal grow lights to supplement it.

 Regularly turn the pot to ensure that the plant gets light on all sides for even growth to prevent lop-sided growth.